 Operating Class indicates the channel set of the AP indicated by this BSSID.
 Country, Operating Class, and

-Channel Number together specify the channel frequency and spacing for the AP indicated by this BSSID.
+Channel Number together specify the channel frequency and spacing for the channel on which the Beacon frames are being transmitted for the BSS being reported.

 Valid values of Operating Class are shown in Annex E.

-Channel Number indicates the last known operating channel of the AP indicated by this BSSID.
+Channel Number indicates the last known primary channel of the AP indicated by this BSSID.
 Channel

 Number is defined within an Operating Class as shown in Annex E.